Alewive Woods Accessible Trail Is Now Open!

-Kennebunk Land Trust (KLT) is creating a one-mile, out-and-back accessible trail at Alewive Woods Preserve in West Kennebunk.
-Designed for individuals using wheelchairs, pushing strollers, living with limited mobility, or simply seeking a peaceful, obstacle-free walk, this trail will open the outdoors to more people.
+Located within KLT’s flagship preserve with over 500 acres with five miles of existing trails, this new accessible trail offes an inclusive, welcoming way to experience nature.
+Our new one-mile, out-and-back accessible trail at Alewive Woods Preserve in West Kennebunk is designed for individuals using wheelchairs, pushing strollers, living with limited mobility, or simply seeking a peaceful, obstacle-free walk, this trail will open the outdoors to more people.
+The trail features:

 • A firm, stable 5-foot-wide surface